DrD-Flo/OTTO/index.md

 title: OTTO: The Open-Source and Affordable Liquid Handler for Automated Micropipetting
 ---

+## OTTO: The Open-Source and Affordable Liquid Handler for Automated Micropipetting
+OTTO is a liquid handler that can automatically prepare samples for qPCR, flow cytometry, and other biological assays that rely on accurate liquid dispensing.
+Otto is also:
+* a linear motion platform that balances speed and accuracy for timely sample preparation
+* capable of lights out sample preparation (set it up and walk away!)
+* constructed entirely from open source parts
+* affordable, costing ~$1000

 A [Bootstrap 4](https://getbootstrap.com/) start up project for [Github Pages](https://pages.github.com/) and [Jekyll](https://jekyllrb.com/).

 * A full Bootstrap 4 theme usable both on Github Pages and with a standalone Jekyll.